 You gain water weight:

 It sounds ridiculous but skimping on drinking water can actually cause water retention and temporary weight gain.
 When you are not drinking enough water, your body holds every single drop of it.

 You Lose Focus:

-Made of 80 percent water, your brain’s abilities and functions seriously depend on water.
-Even slight dehydration impairs its abilities, making any eurekas a challenge.
+Made of 80 per cent water, your brain’s abilities and functions seriously depend on water.
+Even slight dehydration impairs its abilities, making any eureka a challenge.